Muppet Babies (2018 TV series)

-Muppet Babies is an American animated television series featuring toddler versions of the Muppets characters that began airing on Disney Junior on March 23, 2018, and is aimed at a target audience of children from ages 4–7.
-It is a reboot of the original 1984 animated series of the same name.
+Muppet Babies is an American animated television series featuring toddler versions of the Muppets characters that began airing on Disney Jr. on March 23, 2018, and is aimed at a target audience of children from ages 4–7.
+It is a reboot of the original 1984 animated series of the same name, which, in turn, was inspired by a fantasy sequence from the film The Muppets Take Manhattan released earlier that same year.
 71 episodes were produced.

 The show retains several of the younger incarnations of the classic Muppet characters seen in the previous series, including Kermit the Frog, Miss Piggy, Fozzie Bear, The Great Gonzo, and Animal.
 The series also sees the second appearance of Nanny (now known as "Miss Nanny"), and the first appearance of a new Muppet Babies series member named Summer Penguin.

 The series finale aired on February 18, 2022.